MANSPLAINING THE ‘NEW’ VA AI

 With the advent of 1991, the VA engine of justice began to bog down with the new load of Kuwait/Iraq boys right on top of the beginning of Nehmer and the Agent Orange gullywasher.
 But, as they say down in Texas, you ain’t seen shit yet, bubba.
 To add insult to injury, there were a whole new crop of us Hepatitis C Vets who were casualties of- yep- streamlining the inoculation line in Basic with the jetgun.

 Each wave of newly minted disabled Veterans started piling up on the last of the WW II/ Korea dudes.
 VA’s response was to increase everybody’s workload again.
 Congress was throwing money at it- but not in serious enough quantities… yet.
 VA was putting a lot of it into VHA to warehouse the damaged ones and build all the hospitals they neglected to build in the 80’s and ’90s.
 And then came 2001.
-Boy howdy, if you thought there was a backlog before this, you needed to listen to that sage from Texas.
+Boy howdy, if you thought there was a backlog before this, you needed to listen to them fellers down in Texas.

 Which brings me to the present and the new AMA.
-VA is forced to adjudicate hundreds of millions of claims- still with about the same number or raters and worse- some of them are SVSRs, DROs, Coaches and VSCMs.
+VA is forced to adjudicate hundreds of millions of claims- still with about the same number of raters and worse- some of them are SVSRs, DROs, Coaches and VSCMs.
 They glance over this stuff, run it though the Artificial Intelligence decyphering device, write a brief synopsis and forward their “idea” of what direction they think the decision should go.
 That translates into “Deny if You Can.
 Grant if you Must.”
 The orders are passed down to the next level for assignment to the E-2 Eleven Bravo 10 FNGs to “construct” with- wait for it- more AI.
 This is the well-known M 21-1MR (Manual Rewrite).
-As with the infantry, there are huge numbers of VSRs who quit due to the bullshit workload requirements while the GS12-14s just read and order them about.
+As with the infantry, there are huge numbers of VSRs who quit due to the bullshit workload requirements while the GS12-14s just update their Faceplace accounts and give orders on what to say or write.

 To illustrate how AI can go horribly wrong, I’ve had the pleasure of taking these daisies up to the Board of Appeals.
 No matter that I show the gross error, few, if any, of the VLJs will take the bait and scold the idiots below.
 How about: